Heaven in Christianity: Eastern Orthodox cosmology

-Roman Catholicism
+Catholicism

 Official teaching

-Heaven is too beatific, too holy, and too perfect to comprehend or describe fully, since it is the enjoyment of the beatific vision.
-Hence heaven is unknowable save for what God has revealed in the Deposit of Faith and through the Magisterium.
+In Catholic teaching, heaven is the state of perfect communion with God, centered on the beatific vision.
+Because God transcends created understanding, heaven cannot be fully comprehended or described by human language, except insofar as God has revealed it through Scripture, Sacred Tradition, and the teaching authority of the Church.

 Inhabitants

-Angels and saints inhabit heaven and enjoy the beatific vision.
-The angels and saints are Catholic - members of the Catholic Church - as members of the Church Triumphant, one of the three states of the church of heaven and earth.
+According to the Catechism of the Catholic Church, angels and saints inhabit heaven and enjoy the beatific vision.
+The angels and saints are Catholic - members of the Catholic Church - as members of the Church Triumphant, one of the three states of the church of heaven and Earth.

-Known angels include: one's guardian angel, seraphim, cherubim, Michael the Archangel, Gabriel the Archangel, and Raphael the Archangel.
-It is not known if angels are the only non-human creatures in heaven or just one of many types of creatures in heaven.
+The Church specifies known angels, including: one's guardian angel, seraphim, cherubim, Michael the Archangel, Gabriel the Archangel, and Raphael the Archangel.
+According to Summa Theologiae, it is not known if angels are the only non-human creatures in heaven or just one of many types of creatures in heaven.

 Known saints include canonized Catholics, such as those listed in the Litany of the Saints: the Patriarchs and Prophets of the Old Testament, King David, the Virgin Mary and Saint Joseph, John the Baptist, the Holy Innocents, the Penitent Thief, the Apostles (sans Judas Iscariot), Saint Paul, and the Doctors of the Church.
 Jesus as perfect man is not considered a saint, as he is not a human person but a Divine Person.

 Going to heaven

-Entry into heaven requires the grace of baptism, which can be obtained outside the sacrament of baptism, such as through baptism of blood or baptism by desire, for God is not bound by his sacraments.
+In Catholic teaching, entry into heaven requires the grace of baptism, which can be obtained outside the sacrament of baptism, such as through baptism of blood or baptism by desire, for God is not bound by his sacraments.
 The Church commends the unbaptized dead to the Divine Mercy, since the Penitent Thief was saved without baptism.

 Those Christians who die still imperfectly purified must, according to Catholic teaching, pass through a state of purification known as purgatory before entering heaven.